sagnik6969/obsidian/Programming notes/courses/Spring boot/Spring boot starters.md

 #### How do I know what is inside the starters.
 1. Most IDES have a dependency management / View feature.
-2. for eclipse users open the `pom.xml` file select the tab `Dependency Hierarchy`
+2. for `intellij` users open the `external libraries` in sidebar.

+#### Spring boot starter parent
+1. Spring boot provides `Starter Parent`.
+2. This is a special starter that provides Maven defaults.
-3. Expand the desired starter.
+3.
-4.